spicysomtam/jenkins-deploy-aks/README.md

 # Introduction

 Create an azure kubernetes cluster (`aks`) by running a Jenkins pipeline.
+Sometimes you just want to deploy something without having to figure out how to do it; on demand so to speak.

 Note that at the time of writing this, `aks` only had a single master; hopefully this will change in time to offer a fault tolerant setup.